VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector

 \subsection{Detecting and Locating Vulnerabilities}

-Figure \ref{Fig_DL_model_detection} highlights using the learned BRNN-vdl to detect and locate vulnerabilities in target programs.
+Fig. \ref{Fig_DL_model_detection} highlights using the learned BRNN-vdl to detect and locate vulnerabilities in target programs.
 The input is the vectors representing the iSeVCs extracted from the target programs.
-For generating outputs, we first compute the average of the $\kappa$ largest values for the tokens in each line.
-Then, we extract the lines whose output is larger than the threshold $\vartheta$, leading to vulnerable iSeVCs and lines of code.
-Finally, we map these vulnerable lines of code to the vulnerable lines of source code as the output of the detection phase.
+We first obtain the outputs of the activation layer corresponding to the tokens in iSeVCs, and compute the average of the $\kappa$ largest output values for the tokens in each line.
+Then, we extract the lines of code whose output is greater than the threshold $\vartheta$, leading to vulnerable iSeVCs and vulnerable lines of code.
+Finally, we map the vulnerable iSeVCs and the vulnerable lines of code in them to source code as the output of the detection phase.